COVID-19 information and how to get ready for Summer and Fall 2021

 Most problems can be solved informally, but there is a formal Student Grievance Procedure which is outlined in the Student Handbook.
 You can access the Student Grievance Procedure here.
-Contact the Office of the Vice President of Student Services at 774.357.2150 for more information.
+Contact the Office of the Vice President for Student Affairs at 774.357.2150 for more information.

 The Massachusetts Department of Higher Education attempts to provide an avenue for informal resolution of matters concerning institutions.
 The Department cannot require an institution to take any specific action in a matter and cannot provide legal advice.